j23414/mango-user-guide/install_mango.md

 3. You will need to be connected to the internet.
 If a new version of Mango is available, a message box will pop up:

   ![](imgs/updatecheck.png)
-4. Install a new version by repeating the steps repeat installation steps above.
+4. Install a new version by repeating the steps of installation above.

 ### Customizing the user interface

 **Font Size**

 You can increase the font size for the console and the editor using Ctrl++ on Windows and Linux or Cmd++ on Mac.
-Use Ctrl+- or Cmd+- to decrease font.
+Use Ctrl+= or Cmd+- to decrease font.

+Note that the code font will increase while the text in the data panel and the graph canvas will remain the same.
 This will not increase the font size of node or link labels.

 **Panel Layout**